Accessibility statement

 Norfolk County Council is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 (opens new window) AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines (WCAG) version 2.2 (opens new window) (opens new window) AA standard, due to the non-compliances and exemptions listed below.

 The content listed below is non-accessible for the following reasons.